 I tend to like women who are natural, into the outdoors, a bit nerdy or geeky - if you're a hippie chick (of whatever age) or into alternative spiritual or health practices, artsy stuff, and a wilderness and outdoors freak - you're my kinda woman.
 If you're comfortable in jeans and comfy clothes, hiking boots, spending a week running a river or finding out where that road goes, you're my kind of woman.
 If you practice Buddhism, taoism, paganism in various forms and scientific atheism or agnostiscism, you're my kind of woman.
 If you dig LOTR, Firefly, Star Trek, Mythbusters, maybe know who Richard Feynman was and especially if you read books, you're my kind of woman.
 Most especially if you love a good, spicy flirtation.
 I'm certainly not adverse to a woman who likes to wear short skirts and no panties either...

 I'm in the midst of reinventing myself after over 30 years in the computer and IT field.
-Now I'm fabricating fine furniture and art pieces at the shop of a well-known artist near Boulder and loving it as well as doing some computer and engineering consulting work.
-I also do some minor part time jobs like help a buddy run his liquor store.
+Now I'm fabricating fine furniture and art pieces at the shop of a well-known artist near Boulder, doing fine finish carpentry and woodworking and loving it as well as doing some computer and engineering consulting work.
 On the intellectual side I do custom electronics and microcontroller software - for things like hydroponics, alternative energy, guitar effects processing, home automation and such.
 I don't know if this is where I'll land, but it is far more satisfying than filling out TPS reports and working for 8 different bosses at something with no soul.
 I've been involved in engineering my entire professional life, but that field and computers in general have become so corporate and bound by rules, regulations, bean counters, and corporate HR people that it is very difficult to find a job where the company has a soul and I have the ability to express my creativity without compromise.

 At the same time, just because we're not potential lovers doesn't mean we shouldn't have a conversation.
 One can never have too many friends for interesting conversation.